Washington Truck Weight Limits

 Washington’s Maximum GVW Limits

-The state sets a maximum GVW limit of 105,500 pounds for trucks.
+The state sets a maximum GVW limit of 105,500 pounds for trucks, reflecting the stringent standards for heavy haul transport in Washington.
 This limit is among the highest in the United States, reflecting Washington’s infrastructure capabilities and its commitment to facilitating robust commercial transportation.

 Exceptions and Specific Cases